 - Bartlett pears: Pears are another great source of fiber and vitamin C. You can peel the pears or leave the skin on for extra fiber.
 Crisp apples can also be used.

-- Fresh strawberries: Packed with vitamin C, manganese, folate and potassium, the red strawberries are a vibrant complement to our green fruit.
+- Fresh strawberries: Packed with vitamin C, manganese, folate and potassium, the red strawberries are a vibrant complement.

 - Pomegranate arils: Remove seeds from a whole pomegranate or look for pomegranate seeds in the produce section.
 Pomegranate arils are rich in fiber, antioxidants and vitamin C.